 Planning enforcement

 Planning enforcement is where we look into complaints about work that might not have planning permission.
 We are required by law to investigate all reports.
-Taking action is at our discretion and we can decide what steps we will take.
+Under the Town and Country Planning Act 19909 (as amended), we have the authority to manage and address unauthorised development at our discretion.

 What we can investigate